mattlean/lean-js-app-starter/docs/developing-with-docker.md

 Once Docker is installed, all you need to do is run `docker compose up` to turn on the dev environment.

-## Downsides
+### Downsides

-As with most technologies, Docker unfortunately has some trade offs to think about to.
+As with most technologies, Docker unfortunately has some trade offs to think about too.

-**You should learn another thing: Docker.**
+**You should learn yet another thing: Docker.**
 TODO:
 If an issue occurs with the dev environment, there's a good chance you may need to know your way around Docker to debug and fix the issue.